Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Tests from the Literature

 Here we test the accuracy of {\tt Mahakala}'s RK4 geodesic integration with convergence tests for unstable spherical photon orbits (see, e.g., \citealt{GRay2}).
 Integration of spherical photon orbits allows us to test the long term behavior of our algorithm since the errors will accumulate along these trajectories.
 We set $a=M$ and use a constant time-step for this test.

 For a black hole with mass $M$ and spin $a$, spherical photon orbits will lie between the prograde radius ($r_p$), and the retrograde radius ($r_r$),

-where $r_p$ and $r_r$ also satisfy the inequality $M \leq r_p \leq 3M \leq r_r \leq 4M$. {\tt Mahakala} then calculates the normalized angular momentum ($\Phi$) and the Carter constant ($Q$), used to define the initial conditions of the photons (see, e.g., \citealt{Teo_2003}),
+where $r_p$ and $r_r$ also satisfy the inequality $M \leq r_p \leq 3M \leq r_r \leq 4M$. {\tt Mahakala} then calculates the normalized angular momentum $\Phi$ and the Carter constant $Q$ used to identify the initial conditions for the photons (see, e.g., \citealt{Teo_2003}),

-In Figure~\ref{fig:Convergence_test_fig_5} we demonstrate that {\tt Mahakala} converges as expected for RK4 integration with convergence plots for the four spherical photon orbits\footnote{These are orbits $\mathrm{A}$, $\mathrm{C}$, $\mathrm{E}$ and $\mathrm{F}$ from Table~1 in \citet{GRay2}.} we consider from \citet{GRay2}.
-As we decrease our step size from $1/4\,M$ to $1/1024\,M$ in factors of two, the maximum error along the trajectory, $\mathrm{max}(|k_{\mu}k^{\mu}|)$, decreases as expected for a 4--th order scheme.
+In Figure~\ref{fig:Convergence_test_fig_5} we demonstrate that {\tt Mahakala} converges as expected for RK4 integration with convergence plots for the four spherical photon orbits\footnote{These are orbits $\mathrm{A}$, $\mathrm{C}$, $\mathrm{E}$ and $\mathrm{F}$ from Table~1 in \citet{GRay2}.} considered in \citet{GRay2}.
 Figure~\ref{fig:CT_all} shows the results of simulating these trajectories with {\tt Mahakala}.
 The photon trajectories remain stable for several orbits and are consistent with the results of \citet{GRay2}.